NazifALI/Yelp-Data-Analysis/README.md

 Dependencies - To run these notebooks, make sure you have installed following python libraries: Plotly, Networkx, Sklearn, Matplotlib and Pandas.

 ## NOTES:
 - The main Notebook is at YelpDatasetAnalysis.
 All the other notebooks are linked in it.
-Please start from here:
+Please start from there: https://github.com/NazifALI/Yelp-Data-Analysis/blob/master/YelpDatasetAnalysis.ipynb
 - Since we used plotly to generate multiple graphs, they cannot be seen in github.
 This affects 2 of our the notebooks: 489porjects.ipynb and Dataset_exploring.ipynb